Table / Bar Skittles

 Also known as Indoor Skittles or Bar Skittles, this is one of the most popular indoor pub games.
 Just like full alley skittles, each player has three attempts to knock down the skittles but in this space-saving version, the ball is swung around a pole toppling the skittles upon its return.
 A game of great skill for serious pub competition or just good old fashioned fun for children and adults.

-Stunning, hand made Oak Table Skittles suitable for pubs and competitions as well as casual use at home.
+High quality beech Table Skittles from the leading name in pub games.
+Bar skittles hand-made in England for pubs and competitions as well as casual use at home.

 The Origin of Table Skittles